agusputra/programming-test-3/README.md

 # Screenshot
 ![tweets](tweets.png)

-# What
+# What is this repo?
-This repo is the solution from the following test:
+This repo is the solution from the following programming test:

 ## Frontend Coding Challenge
 Introduction